grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi quickly climbed to the sail, and tossed a fluttering Herschel up into the wind.
 Air was shooting out from the top of the deck in front of him carrying long streams of mist from the ballast tanks as high as the _Prospect's_ sail which blew back in his face.
 He took one last look at Herschel who had rapidly gained altitude and was now heading directly back upriver, hopefully towards the _Gnat_.

-Hemi dropped below and resealed the hatch above him, silencing the alarm from the hatch control panel.
+Hemi dropped below and resealed the hatch above, silencing the alarm from the hatch control panel.

 When the depth gauge showed the sail was under, Percy raised up the scope.
 As it came to her eye level she leaned into the viewfinder and started slowly scanning all around the _Prospect_.
-She paid particular attention to the rear quarters, trying to see if she could catch a glimpse of the sub with the ram behind them.
-The sub would be harder to spot from the lower vantage of periscope depth, particularly with all the traffic in the channel, but Percy felt running submerged felt far safer than cruising on the surface.
+She paid particular attention to the rear quarters, trying to see if she could catch a glimpse of the _Grackle_ behind.
+The sub would be harder to spot from the lower vantage of periscope depth, particularly with all the traffic in the channel, but Percy felt running submerged would be safer than cruising on the surface.

-The sub with the ram was not within visual range.
-It was possible it had gotten stuck again while navigating one of the other shallow spots in Stumey's shortcut.
+The pursuing sub was not within visual range.
+It was possible it had gotten stuck again while navigating one of the other shallow spots in Sir Trelew's shortcut.
 Percy wondered if the _Prospect_ might be free and clear to head out to sea.
-But she was not going to take any chances.
+She was not going to take any chances.

 She focused the periscope forward and spoke without pulling back from the viewfinder.
 "Hemi, there's a big fuckin' outward bound cargo hauler about a quarter mile up the channel.
 I think I want to put the _Prospect_ under it, and hide in its shadow until we're well the fuck out."

 "It is a dangerous maneuver in these relatively shallow waters Sylvia," said Hemi.

 "That's why I need you on sonar.
-And we have the fact that their speed is pretty fuckin' slow working in our favor."
+And we have the fact that their speed is pretty slow working in our favor."

 "Alright," said Hemi, "I will get on sonar with Cassandra, it will be good training for her to listen to this."
 Hemi climbed down to the sonar station.
-He had Cassandra move into the second sonar seat so he could more easily run the sonar controls and filters himself.
+He had Cassandra move into the second sonar seat so he could more easily manage the sonar controls and filters himself.
 They both put on the headsets and started concentrating on the sounds coming in as Hemi rotated the sonar directional control around 360 degrees so they could get a full picture of the traffic around them.

 With Hemi settled on sonar, Percy brought the _Prospect_ down to 20 meters below the surface.
 In some ways this made Hemi's job simpler because all the traffic was now above them -- there should be no other submerged submarines in the channel.
 But with only 50 meters of depth to play with, the sounds of the traffic above reflected off the bottom of the channel, back up, and then off in every direction making the space they were moving through feel very compressed to Hemi.

 They had maintained a very fast 15 knots since submerging.
-One of the first things Hemi asked Percy to do was to slow the boat down -- both because it would make the sonar much more clear, and because even at six knots he estimated they would be doing twice the speed of the giant prop of the cargo ship above his head.
+One of the first things Hemi asked Percy to do was to slow the boat down -- both because it would make the sonar clearer, and because even at six knots he estimated they would be doing twice the speed of the giant prop of the cargo ship above his head.

 Hemi began a steady and careful dialog with Percy, much of which she relayed to Bastian and Gregory, to bring the _Prospect_ up under the cargo ship, and then throttle back to match the slow-moving, building-sized ship that was cruising above.

 Percy stood directly next to Gregory and worked the tank trim panel herself, feeling the weight of her ship through its movements and finding an absolutely neutral buoyancy.
-When she was satisfied that her boat was trimmed so it would be perfectly level without any out-of-balance forces causing them to gain or lose depth suddenly, she took one step back from the panel.
+When she was satisfied that her boat was trimmed so it would be perfectly level without any out-of-balance forces causing them to gain or lose depth, she took one step back from the panel.
 She tracked Gregory's moves on the dive plane carefully.

 "Bastian, do what you have to with the rudder, we have space to play with to our sides."
 She said to the men sitting at the controls of her boat.
 "But Gregory: only make the most delicate moves to the dive planes -- one degree up or down, maximum.
-We want to have lots of time to correct before we drive the sail into that steel wall above us."
+We want to have lots of time to correct before we drive the bow into the muck or the sail into that steel wall above us."

 "Right Captain," said Gregory, nervously fingering the dive plane wheel.
 His eyes darted back and forth from the boat level indicators, to the depth indicator, to the depth-under-keel gauge.